Experiential Education: Internships and Externships

 Similar to "job shadowing," students can work closely with individuals within organizations to observe anything from specific roles to the operations of a business unit.
 Virtual externships can take place over one day, or extend over weeks and even months.

 An externship experience is a one-day opportunity for students to gain understanding of a business, industry, and/or job function, to ask questions, and to observe day-to-day business operations.
 It also encourages students, alumni, and organizations to forge strong and valuable connections.
 An externship is not for academic credit and students are not compensated, but the experience will be greatly beneficial to both students and hosts.

-Academic Internship Courses
+Virtual Academic Internship Courses

-Quinlan offers two business internship classes, BSAD 300 and BSAD 351, in which students work in internships during the same academic terms as the course enrollments.
+Quinlan offers two virtual business internship classes, BSAD 300 and BSAD 351, in which students work in virtual internships during the same academic terms as the course enrollments.
 BSAD 300 is a variable-credit (1-3) course for elective credit, while BSAD 351 is a three-credit course that satisfies the University's Core Engaged Learning requirement.